Get to Know The Period Education Project

 It’s more than understanding what a period is.

 The Period Education Project is a 501(c)(3) physician-led organization that works to improve access to menstrual health education.
 When youth understand menstrual health, they are prepared to advocate for their own health and recognize troubling health conditions, leading to earlier treatment and better outcomes.
-Educating all young people with this essential health care education can have a lasting impact on improving girls’ and women’s health.
+Providing young people with this essential health care education can have a lasting impact on improving girls’ and women’s health.

 – Dr. Trish Hutchison, FAAP, Period Education Project Co-Founder and Executive Director